Vagrant vs. Docker: which is better for software development environments? Comparison of Docker and Vagrant in production

 Vagrant from Hashicorp is a solution that enables quick configuration and provisioning of virtual machines (VMs) that help to isolate the application in its own development environment.
 These VM’s work on top of real hardware servers but emulate the virtual infrastructure the developer needs — from OS all the way down to libraries and binaries of the required software — and ensure the app works the same no matter the underlying hardware and software, as long as it runs in the VM.

 Docker is an open-source platform that allows isolating the apps within code containers similar to Linux Containers (LXC), though Docker moved from LXC to containerd to enable industry-wide standardization.
-Instead of creating a virtual computer atop a real hardware, a Docker container is a code package with everything needed to run the app code inside.
+Instead of creating a virtual computer atop real hardware, a Docker container is a code package with everything needed to run the app code inside.
 While a single container is created to run a single app, one Vagrant VM can run multiple interacting apps at once.
-For Docker containers, this is possible using Kubernetes and dockercompose.
+For Docker containers, this is possible using Kubernetes and dockercompose command.

 Thus said, containers usually weigh several dozens of MBs and multiple containers with separate apps can run atop a single virtual machine.